gibsonPhillips/What-makes-a-winning-robot/README.md

 # Robot win Data Visualization

-Our visualization compares different weapon types of BattleBots across various filters, including drive system and weight class.
+Compares different weapon types of BattleBots across many filters, including drive system and weight class.
 Additionally, there is a dynamic game that shows the win-loss chance of the chosen type and filter of the BattleBot.
 The visualization includes:

 ### Bar Graph:
 Shows the win and loss records of each weapon type across all criteria and in general.